 Colder weather can irritate your airways, though there are many ways to protect your lungs.

-Once you start seeing your breath in the mornings, it’s a sign pay extra attention to maintaining good health, particularly with your lungs.
+Once you start seeing your breath in the mornings, it’s a sign to pay extra attention to maintaining good health, particularly with your lungs.

 Some people find that breathing cold air hurts their lungs in the winter months.
 According to pulmonologist Dr. Michael Scharf, inhaling cold air may cause bronchial irritation and cough.
 If you have asthma or chronic obstructive pulmonary disease (COPD), the cold air “may induce bronchial tightening or constriction leading to cough, wheeze and shortness of breath.”